juls0730/gloom/README.md

     ```json
     [{"file": "gloomi.so", "domains": ["localhost"]}]
     ```
+    It is not recommended to preload any plugin other than a management interface, this is because preloaded plugins are protected and cannot be updated in an green-blue fashion.
 - `PLUGINS_DIR` - The directory where plugins are stored.
 This is a string value, so you can set it to any directory path you want.
 The default value is `plugs`.

 ## Usage